-EXCELLENCE IN WATER TREATMENT
+EXCELLENCE IN DRINKING WATER

-CLCJAWA has received the Excellence in Water Treatment award for the last 15 years.
-CLCJAWA was the third facility in the nation to achieve this distinction presented by the Partnership for Safe Water.
+CLCJAWA has received the Excellence in Water Treatment award for the last 17 years and was the third facility in the nation to achieve this distinction presented by the Partnership for Safe Water.
 This voluntary water quality program, sponsored in part by the United States Environmental Protection Agency, holds its awardees to higher standards than required by current Federal and State drinking water regulations.

-CLCJAWA was also awarded the Partnership for Safe Water Distribution Director's Award this year, after successfully completing a comprehensive self-assessment of our distribution system.
+This year CLCJAWA was 5th in the nation to be honored with the Partnership for Safe Water Distribution System Presidents Award.
 This is a significant achievement towards ensuring the delivery of safe, high-quality water to the community.